-'''

-void operator new(std::size_t) throw(std::bad_alloc);

-'''

-'''

-void operator new(std::size_t, void) throw();

-'''

-'''

-void operator new(std::size_t,

-'''

-'''

-const std::nothrow_t&) throw();

-'''
+void operator new(std::size_t) throw(std::bad_a alloc); // normal new void operator new(std::size_t, void) throw(); // placement new void operator new(std::size_t, // nothrow new - const std::nothrow_t&amp;) throw(); // see Item 49

 If you declare any operator news in a class, you'll hide all these standard forms.
 Unless you mean to prevent class clients from using these forms, be sure to make them available in addition to any custom operator new forms you create.
 For each operator new you make available, of course, be sure to offer the corresponding operator delete, too.
 If you want these functions to behave in the usual way, just have your class-specific versions call the global versions.